Laguna Copperplate Inscription: Pailah

-Postma identified Pailah, whose name he believed to be Austronesian in origin, as a "locality with its own leader".
+Postma identified Pailah, whose name he believed to be Austronesian in origin, as a "locality with its leader".
 It was referenced twice, in lines 4 and 6 of the inscription.
 Locating its possible location in Bulacan, Postma proposed its site to be "the village of Paila, in Barangay of San Lorenzo at the eastern part of the municipality of Norzagaray, with coordinates 14–54.5 & 121-06.9".
-However, it might also referred to the Pailaha region part of North Sulawesi province located in the northern Sulawesi.
+However, it might also be referred to the Pailaha region part of North Sulawesi province located in the northern Sulawesi.